DehnCrest/CantocheBot/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen (without this bug).

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable.

 **Environment:**
- - OS: [e.g. iOS]
+ - OS:
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]
+ - Discord Version:

 **Additional context**
 Add any other context about the problem here.